willfainaru21/conflict_urbanism_sp2025/_posts/2025-05-03-Wen-YoshimuraSmall.md

 City of New York.
 (2024, April 26).
 NYPD Arrests Data (Historic).
 Retrieved from https://catalog.data.gov/dataset/nypd-arrests-data-historic <br>
   Dyson, I., Ayoub, E., & Jaloza, S. (2024).
 NYPD Continues to Dodge Surveillance Transparency Laws.
 Brennan Center for Justice. https://www.brennancenter.org/our-work/analysis-opinion/nypd-continues-dodge-surveillance-transparency-laws <br>
+  Ghertner, D.A., McFann, H., and Goldstein, D.M.
+Security Aesthetics of and beyond the Biopolitical.
+In Ghertner, D.A., McFann, H., and Goldstein, D.M.
+(Eds.), Futureproof: Security Aesthetics and the Management of Life, (pp. 1-32).
+Duke University Press. <br>
   Governor Kathy Hochul.
 (2025).
 Safer Subways: One Year After Deploying Additional Law Enforcement and Safety Measures, Governor Hochul Highlights Ongoing Efforts to Keep Riders and Transit Workers Safe on Subways.
 Governor Kathy Hochul. https://www.governor.ny.gov/news/safer-subways-one-year-after-deploying-additional-law-enforcement-and-safety-measures-governor <br>
   Harris, A. J., Ransom, J., & Jr, J. A. A. (2023, November 20).
 Behind 94 Acts of Shocking Violence, Years of Glaring Mistakes.
 The New York Times. https://www.nytimes.com/2023/11/20/nyregion/nyc-mental-illness-breakdowns.html <br>
 Harvey, D. (2019).
 Rebel Cities: From the Right to the City to the Urban Revolution.
 Verso. <br>